djherceg/serialBuf/README.md

 First, include the header file and create the ByteArray and SerialBuf objects.
 Specify array size, mode and timeout interval.
 Have in mind that one extra byte must be allocated for the array, so that received data can be null-terminated.
 For example, if you need a buffer of 10 bytes, 11 bytes must be reserved.
 The byte following the last received byte will always be set to zero automatically by the buffer.
-This is the recommended way of creating the buffer.

     #include "serialbuf.h"